medale/spark-mail/README.md

 }
 ```

-The MailRecord Apache Avro IDL file and the Java MailRecord and Attachment classes generated from it are a dependency
+For convenience the Java MailRecord and Attachment classes generated from the MailRecord Apache Avro IDL file were
-for spark-mail that needs to be found in your local Maven repository (it is not available via the online Maven repo).
+copied under `mailrecord-utils/src/main/java/com/uebercomputing/mailrecord/MailRecord.java and Attachment.java`.

+If you wanted to update the original AVDL file and regenerate new Java files, use the following to build.
 This requires [Apache Maven](https://maven.apache.org/).
 To build this dependency and publish it to your local Maven
 repository (default ~/.m2/repository) do the following: